Lisbon revisited (updated April 2024)

 If it’s your first time at the Mercado take your time, wander around and see what catches your eye; better still, check out what your table companions’ are eating and if something looks appealing don’t be shy, just ask where they got it from.
 This place encourages interaction with strangers.

 P.S.
-There is another very interesting food hall which I am very fond of because it is smaller, more traditional and mostly frequented by locals in the neighbourhood of Campo de Ourique: https://lisboacool.com/en/eat/campo-ourique-market Best evening atmosphere when shops close and locals and office suits drop by for post-work drinks or a quick meal.
+There is another very interesting food hall which I am very fond of because it is smaller, more traditional and mostly frequented by locals in the neighbourhood of Campo de Ourique: https://lisboacool.com/en/eat/campo-ourique-market Best evening atmosphere at the end of the day when shops close and locals and office suits drop by for post-work drinks or a quick meal.
 Good vibes guaranteed.

 FOR WINE-ING